 The only real groundbreaking part of Avatar is the visuals but a familiar story doesn’t stop Cameron’s technical achievement.
 The plot is entirely predictable, and wholly borrowed, with a crazy different environment and a fresh coat of CGI.
 But can a highly derivative story kill a project built upon visual wonders?
 Not for me.
 Star Wars itself was derivative of many other stories, from samurai tales like Akira Kirosawa’s The Hidden Fortress, to Buck Rogers and Flash Gordon, to Westerns like The Searchers, and war movies like The Guns of Navarone and The Dam Busters.
 Has that hindered the lasting impact of George Lucas’s quintessential space opera?
 I’d doubt you?d find too many folk with nagging complaints about Star Wars being too derivative.
 That’s because the characters were interesting and we cared about them, the story was satisfying, and the visual techniques pushed the medium forward.
 I could repeat that exact same sentence, word-for-word, about Avatar.
 It might not change movies forever as we know it, but Avatar is a singular artistic achievement that demands to be seen at least a few times, if, for nothing else, to stare at lifelike trees some more.

 Nate’s Grade: B+

-Posted on December 22, 2009, in 2009 Movies and tagged action, cch pounder, drama, giovanni ribisi, james cameron, michelle rodriguez, oscars, robots, romance, sam worthington, sci-fi, sigourney weaver, stephen lang, zoe saldana.
+Posted on December 22, 2009, in 2009 Movies and tagged action, cch pounder, drama, giovanni ribisi, james cameron, michelle rodriguez, oscars, robots, romance, sam worthington, sci-fi, sigourney weaver, stephen lang, strong heroine, zoe saldana.
 Bookmark the permalink.
 1 Comment.